warphunter/srch/README.md

 Srch may actually be the fastest publicly available file search tool in this solar system :D. Just test it and compare run-times with similar tools (like fd-find) to see for yourself!

-You may also check out my other muti-threaded tools: rmtree, chmodtree and chowntree
+You may also check out my other muti-threaded tools, using the same traversal algorithm as srch: rmtree, chmodtree and chowntree